juliogomez/devops/README.md

  1 file changed
 ```

-And now push it to the repo defined as *origin* (you may check it refers to your GoGS server with `git remote show origin`):
+And now push it to the repo defined as *origin* (you may check it refers to your GitHub server with `git remote show origin`):

 ```shell
 git push -u origin master